Derivatives of the identity and generalizations of Milnor's invariants: Multivariable manifold calculus and generalizations of Milnor's invariants

 \section{Multivariable manifold calculus and generalizations of Milnor's invariants}

 Here we make explicit the connection with Koschorke's work on link maps.
-Up to this point we have only invoked the homotopy theoretic parts of his work, and now we will show how the above is closely related to the study of link maps.
+Up to this point we have only invoked the homotopy theoretic parts of his work, and now we will show how the work in the previous sections is closely related to the study of link maps.
 A generalization of Milnor's invariants arise naturally in certain multi-linear homogeneous layers of the multivariable Taylor Tower for link maps.